- The council has declared a climate and ecological emergency, committing to acheiving zero carbon emissions.

 - The Sutton nappy cash back scheme is open to families using resuable cloth nappies.
 Up to £35 cash back is available per application.

-- In April 2020 the council will be launching 'on the go' recycling points across the borough.
+- The council will soon be launching 'on the go' recycling points across the borough.

 - This year the council has delivered campaigns to help residents reduce food waste and recycle more.
 Events have taken place on Sutton High Street and in schools across the borough.

 - The council has launched a new Waste Minimisation Strategy and Reduction and Recycling Plan.